jwest22/reddit-vector-analysis/README.md

     pip install -r requirements.txt
     ```

-## Overview
+### Overview

-The script will:
+1. Reprocessing Data:
+  * The script will prompt you to decide whether to reprocess posts and comments.

-* Clear the contents of the input, embed, and output directories.
+  * If you choose yes, it will clear the contents of the input, embed, and output directories.
-* Retrieve recent posts and comments from the specified subreddit for a specified lookback window (hours).
+  * It will then retrieve recent posts and comments from the specified subreddit and generate embeddings.
-* Generate embeddings for the retrieved comments and posts.
+  * Embeddings will be clustered and analyzed, and the FAISS index will be built.

+2. Using Existing Data:

+  * If you choose no, the script will check for existing embeddings and FAISS index.
-* Cluster the embeddings and perform analysis (for n_top_terms)
+  * If found, it will load the FAISS index and perform the clustering and analysis.
-* Save the analysis to the output directory.
+  * If not found, it will prompt you to reprocess the data.

+3. Performing Similarity Search:

+  * The script will prompt you to enter a query text.
-* Prompt for a text query and perform a similarity search using FAISS and return similar posts/comments (top_k).
+  * It will generate the embedding for the query and perform a similarity search using FAISS.
+  * Top k similar posts/comments will be displayed along with their distances.
+  * The results will be saved to the output directory with a timestamp.

 Semantic Search Example:
 ![Description of Image](semantic-search-example.png)